 University of Pretoria (UP)

-Town and Regional Planning education at the University of Pretoria dates back 50 years ago to the year 1959, when a postgraduate programme in the discipline was introduced in the then Department of Land surveying.
+Town and Regional Planning education at the University of Pretoria dates back more than 60 years ago to the year 1959, when a postgraduate programme in the discipline was introduced in the then Department of Land surveying.
 An undergraduate programme followed in 1969.

 In 1998, the Department became part of the School for the Built Environment, together with Department of Architecture and Construction Economics, in the Faculty of Engineering, Built Environment and Information Technology (EBIT).